-Farmers face both discrete and continuous investment decisions when they decide whether to adopt or not to adopt MT, and how much land to allocate to it (Feder et al. 1985).
-Smallholders are endowed with a set of assets or capitals - physical, human, financial, social and natural - and these codetermine the optimal strategy (Feder et al. 1985).
+Farmers face both discrete and continuous investment decisions when they decide whether to adopt MT or not and how much land to allocate to it (Feder et al. 1985).
+Smallholders are endowed with a set of assets or capitals - physical, human, financial, social and natural, and these co-determine the optimal strategy.

-Smallholder farmers in Zambia operate in an environment with imperfect markets for labor and credit.
-This implies that their production decisions (including on-farm adoption of MT), and their consumption decisions (including how much to work on- and off-farm), are interdependent and taken simultaneously (de Janvry et al. 1991).
+Smallholder farmers in Zambia operate in an environment with imperfect labor and credit markets.
+This implies that their production decisions - including on-farm adoption of MT - and their consumption decisions - including how much to work on and off-farm - are interdependent and taken simultaneously (de Janvry et al. 1991).
 Household decisions to adopt MT and the resulting effects on welfare must therefore be studied within a utility rather than a profit maximizing framework.
-Non-separable agricultural household models provide a useful framework for analyzing household behavior when markets are imperfect (Singh et al. 1986).
+Non-separable agricultural household models provide a useful framework for analyzing household behavior when markets are imperfect.

-The treatment group in this paper is composed of 'adopter' farmers who used either planting basins, ripping or zero tillage (collectively called MT) on at least one field as the main method of tillage.
+The treatment group in this paper is composed of adopter farmers who used planting basins, ripping and/or zero tillage (collectively called MT) on at least one plot as the main tillage.
+As stated before, these MT principles aim to minimize soil disturbance, improve input use efficiency and augment yield.
 The untreated or non-adopter group comprise all other farmers who used conventional tillage practices such as plowing, ridging and hand hoeing.
-How the treatment group (users of MT) is defined is paramount: it can confound impact assessment, especially for agricultural technologies with multiple elements such as MT or a full conservation agriculture package (including crop rotation and residue retention) for which MT is the main component.
-Andersson and D'Souza (2014) posit that inconsistencies in defining adoption of conservation agriculture is a major factor driving debates on the extent of its uptake and its impacts under smallholder conditions in SSA.
+How the treatment group, in this case use of MT, is defined is paramount: it can confound impact assessment especially for agricultural technologies with multiple elements such as MT or the full conservation agriculture package for which MT is the main component.
+Andersson and D'Souza (2014) posit that inconsistencies in defining conservation agriculture adoption is a major factor driving debates on the extent of its uptake and impacts under smallholder conditions in SSA.

-As indicated earlier, in this paper I consider a rational farmer who decides whether to adopt MT or not based on expected benefits or utility.
-This farmer will only adopt MT if the net benefits (including risk reduction) from adoption outweigh the net benefits of not adopting.
-Following Alem et al. (2015) and Asfaw et al. (2012), adoption can be modeled more explicitly in a random utility framework, which links discrete adoption decisions to expected benefits of adoption.
-The rational farmer will, therefore, adopt MT if the utility from adoption (U_1) is greater than the utility from non-adoption (U_0) .
-However, since utility is unobservable, save for whether a farmer adopts MT or not, the farmer will adopt MT (i.e., MT=0) only if $U_1>U_0$, and will not adopt MT (i.e., MT=0) otherwise.
-The adoption decision is modeled subject to the farm and household characteristics defined in equation (1).
+Consider then a rational farmer who decides whether to adopt MT or not based on expected benefits or utility.
+This farmer will only adopt MT if the net benefits (including risk reduction) from adoption outweigh the net benefits of not adopting.5 Following Alem et al. (2015) and Asfaw et al. (2012), adoption can be modeled more explicitly in a random utility framework, which links discrete adoption decisions to expected benefits of adoption.
+The rational farmer will, therefore, adopt MT if the utility from adoption (U_1) is greater than the utility from non-adoption (U_0).
+However, since utility is unobservable, save for whether a farmer adopts MT or not, the farmer will adopt MT (i.e., MT = 1) only if $U_1 > U_0$, and will not adopt MT (i.e., MT = 0) otherwise.
+The adoption decision is modeled subject to a number of farm and household characteristics defined in equation (1).

-Because farmers are not randomly assigned into MT adoption, a potential problem of selection bias arises and should be corrected when assessing the impacts of MT on yield and crop income.
-Farmers who self-select into MT adoption might have certain characteristics (observable or non-observable) that may systematically differ from non-adopters.
+Because farmers are not randomly assigned into MT adoption, a potential selection bias problem arises and should be corrected when assessing the impacts of MT on yield and crop income.
+Farmers who selfselect into MT adoption might have certain characteristics (observable or non-observable) that may systematically differ from non-adopters.
 Failure to account for unobservables and using mean differences in yield and crop income between MT users and non-users may give misleading results.